killiansheriff/Polya/README.md

 # Usage

 Here is an example on how to extract the cycle index polynomial (p_g) and number of distinct first coordination polyhedron (nms) for the fcc crystal structure with a number of ntypes = 3 chemical elements.
 Additonal graph geometries can be defined in ``polya/_src/graphs.py``.
-This example can be found in the ``examples`` folder.
+This example can be found in the ``examples/`` folder.

 ```python
 from polya import Polya